nearform/titus/docs/quick-start/README.md

 Titus is easy to install and run.
 We encourage developers to install Titus locally themselves - it is easy to navigate, start and stop.
 Before starting, let's ensure you have all of the prerequisites installed.

-You need the latest stable versions of [Node], and [Docker].
+You need the latest stable versions of [Node] and [Docker].
 Both of these are straightforward to install and do not require any special setup.
 There are other tools to install for deployment purposes, these are described in the [DevOps] section of this documentation.

 ## Clone the Source Repository
-To start, fork [Titus] on Github.
+To start, fork [Titus] on GitHub.
 It is easier to maintain your own fork as Titus is designed to diverge.
 It is unlikely you will need to pull from the source repository again.

 Once you have your fork, clone a copy of it locally: